Ezg0t/react-task/README.md

 3. Install the project dependencies by running the following command:
 > npm install

-This will download and install all the required npm packages defined in the package.json file.
+This will download and install all the required npm packages defined in the package.json file.<br />
 4. Start the development server:
 > npm run dev